KHulsy/ProjectGwenom/README.md

 # ProjectGwenom
-A place for kids to fall in love with coding.
+A place for kids to learn and love coding.